datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 DataMasque AWS blueprint template is written in AWS CloudFormation format.
 The purpose of this template is to create a reusable data provisioning pipeline that calls DataMasque APIs to produce masked data that's safe for consumption in non-production environment.

 The diagram below describes the DataMasque reference architecture in AWS.

+Notes:
-This blueprint template currently includes actions 3 to 7 on the diagram.
-Actions 1,2 and 8 are planned and will be included in the next iteration of this template.
+- This blueprint template currently includes actions 3 to 7 on the diagram.
+- Actions 1,2 and 8 are planned and will be included in the next iteration of this template.

 ![Reference deployment](/reference_deployment.png "Reference deployment")